Apostolic Nunciature to Argentina

 The Apostolic Nunciature to Argentina the diplomatic mission of the Holy See to Argentina.
 It is located at the Fernández Anchorena Palace, in Buenos Aires.
-The current Apostolic Nuncio is Archbishop Mirosław Adamczyk, who was named to the position by Pope Francis on 22 February 2020.
+The current Apostolic Nuncio is Archbishop Michael Banach, who was named to the position by Pope Leo XIV on May 14, 2026.

 The Apostolic Nunciature to the Argentine Republic is an ecclesiastical office of the Catholic Church in Argentina, with the rank of an embassy.
 The nuncio serves both as the ambassador of the Holy See to the President of Argentina, and as delegate and point-of-contact between the Catholic hierarchy in Argentina and the Pope.